CS207-group2/cs207-FinalProject/docs/README.md

       * this is the main class where an instance of our class can be instantiated by passing in a function.
     * `dual`
       * this is the class for dual number input, which contains the `val` and `der` attributes that stores the numerical value and derivate respectively.
+    * `optimizer`
+      * this is a wrapper for pyautodiff with an API similar to sklearn for fitting the data dependent and independent variables.
+      * it calcualtes gradients and performs gradient descent.
   * Test
     * Tests of this package are in the `test` folder.
     * They are run by `TravisCI` and the coverage is examined by `Coveralls`
     * We have embedded the badges in the README of the package
   * How can someone install your package?
-    * Currently, the package is available to download from the GitHub repo and the installation details is included in the `How to install?` section
-    * We plan to distribute the package through `PyPI` in the near future
+    * The package is available on `PyPI`
+    ```
+    pip install pyautodiff
+    ```

 # Implementation details
-Currently, the autodiff package contains 2 classes and 1 module.
+Currently, the pyautodiff package contains 2 classes and 2 modules.

 ### Interface Class
 #### Usage